-How is a medical professional defined?
 An insurance carrier's medical professional means a physician, registered physician assistant, registered professional nurse, or nurse practitioner licensed in New York State, or the appropriate state where the professional practices, who is employed by an insurance carrier or Special Fund, or has been directly retained by the insurance carrier or Special Fund or is employed by a URAC accredited company retained by the insurance carrier or Special Fund through a contract to review claims and advise the insurance carrier or Special Fund.

 Yes, an insurance carrier can designate a physician authorized by the Chair to conduct IMEs as its medical professional as long as the physician is either employed by the insurance carrier, or has been directly retained by the insurance carrier to review claims and advise the insurance carrier, or is employed by a URAC accredited company retained by the insurance carrier through a contract to review claims and advise the insurance carrier (12 NYCRR §324.1[c]).

 No. The regulations establish a specific procedure for variance requests to be reviewed by a carrier's "medical professional."
 This term is defined in the regulation and is limited to specific credentialed individuals.
 The regulation specifically provides for the testimony of the carrier's medical professional, so such evidence will be admissible.

 Yes.
 The Medical Treatment Guidelines have no effect on the insurance carrier's right to direct an injured worker to their diagnostic network.

-If an MRI is consistent with the medical treatment guidelines, must the MRI be performed at a network facility contracted with by the carrier, if the carrier so notifies the claimant?Yes.
+Yes.
 The MRI must be performed at a network facility if the carrier has contracted with the network facility and if the carrier properly notifies the claimant pursuant to WCL " 13-a(7).

 Work related injuries not covered by the Medical Treatment Guidelines will be handled as they have been prior to the implementation of the Medical Treatment Guidelines.
 The provider should follow their normal standard of care and the normal Board rules and processes, including authorization of treatment in excess of $1,000.

 The Medical Treatment Guidelines and the various Guidelines processes do not apply if the claimant both resides out of state and receives medical treatment out of state.
 The Guidelines do not change the fact that out of state medical providers treating claimants who reside out of state are reimbursed at medical fees customary to the area where the medical services are provided.
 In addition, the Guidelines do not change the fact that out of state medical providers cannot request administrative awards or arbitration.

-What if the injured worker changes treating medical providers mid-treatment?
+- What if the injured worker changes treating medical providers mid-treatment?
 Do the timelines and/or number of treatments described in the Guidelines (e.g. physical therapy, chiropractic treatment) start again with the new provider?

 No, the treatment performed by a subsequent treating provider would be a continuation of the treatment rendered by the initial provider.
 It is expected that the subsequent provider will access the initial provider's records for continuity of care.
 If additional service is required beyond the guidelines, the treating provider will have to justify it through the variance process.